intuition-dev/intuDocs/docs/webs.md

 })
 ```

+For easy stuff you can deploy to 3rd party: https://surge.sh ; but in advanced you'll learn about WebAdmin.

 You'll find the real loading code in /assets/js/loader.js.
-Our preferred CDN host for external .js libs is: http://jsdelivr.com

  You should review the standard layout of folders:
  - /layouts has the main Pug layouts that each page extends.